emiliosmith/mdef_emilio2/docs/FabAcademy/04-week 4 FabAcademy.md

 ![](../images/fabw4_1.jpg)

-We can see as well different task in the Challenge III and the Week assigment 10- 13.
+We can see as well different task in the  [MicroChallenge III](https://emiliosmith.github.io/mdef_emilio2/FabAcademy/Micro%20Challenge%20III/) and the  [Week assigment 10- 13](https://emiliosmith.github.io/mdef_emilio2/FabAcademy/10-13%20week%2010-13%20FabAcademy/).
-Link